 The four heart defects associated with TOF are:

-- right ventricle thickening
+- a thickened right ventricle

 The condition causes cyanosis.
 This means it causes the skin to have a bluish hue due to the lack of circulating oxygen.
 Typically, oxygenated blood gives the skin its pinkish hue.